Wantage CE Primary School

 This stage of learning is referred to as the Early Years Foundation Stage and covers the years prior to children entering Year 1 in their primary school.
 It will include their time in the Nursery and their time in a Reception class.

 Please see the link to our EYFS policy at the top of this page which gives more information on assessment and learning.

 Children with special educational needs have learning difficulties or disabilities that make is harder for them to learn than most children of the same age.
 They may need extra or different help from that given to other children in the class.
 You will always be consulted about this and your views and knowledge of your child will be valued.

 As a school we follow the Special Educational Needs Code of Practice when identifying, assessing and providing help for your children with special educational needs.
 A copy of this document along with our Special Educational Needs and Behaviour Policies are available on our SEND page and in the school office for you to read if you wish.

 Parents and grandparents are most welcome to come into the Nursery to help once their child has settled.
 Parents help in a variety of ways including playing games, sharing books, supporting craft activities and accompanying small groups on local walks.
 If you would like to be involved we would love to hear from you.

 Please note that the use of mobile phones is not permitted in the classroom or outdoor area while the Nursery is in session.

-Applications for Primary School are made to Oxfordshire County Council between September and December each year for starting school the following academic year.
+Admissions to Primary Schools are dealt with by Oxfordshire County council and parents should apply online at www.oxfordshire.gov.uk/admissions between September and December each year for starting school the following academic year.
+The deadline for applications is normally mid-January.

 Each Primary School organises their own pre-school visits during the children’s last term in Nursery.